khulnasoft/integrations-core/couch/README.md

 ## Overview

-Capture CouchDB data in Datadog to:
+Capture CouchDB data in Khulnasoft to:

 - Visualize key CouchDB metrics.
 - Correlate CouchDB performance with the rest of your applications.